warbe-maker/VBA-Message/MsgWiki.md

   * the specified maximum message window height (as a % if the screen height)

 ### Handling of an exceeded width or height limits
-* when the specified maximum width is exceeded either by a monospaced message section (proportional spaced sections are word wrapped and thus cannot exceed the maximum width) or by the number and width of the reply buttons, a horizontal scroll bar is displayed.
+* when the specified maximum width is exceeded either by a mono-spaced message section (proportional spaced sections are word wrapped and thus cannot exceed the maximum width) or by the number and width of the reply buttons, a horizontal scroll bar is displayed.
 * when the specified maximum height is exceeded, the highest message section's height is reduced to fit and a vertical scroll bar is displayed.